Snapshots from Team Rynkeby's trip to Paris 2019 - new snapshots every day.

 Team Rynkeby donated their profits to the children's cancer unit at Odense University Hospital.
 A tradition was born!

-Today's Team Rynkeby comprises 1,900 cyclists and 450 volunteers, divided into 48 local teams in Denmark, Sweden, Finland, Norway, the Faroe Islands and Iceland.
+Today, Team Rynkeby comprises 2,100 cyclists and 550 volunteers, divided into 57 local teams from Denmark, Sweden, Finland, Norway, the Faroe Islands, Germany and Switzerland.

 Team members are selected from thousands of applicants, who have completed the application form on the Team Rynkeby website.

-For almost a whole year participants must not only prepare themselves for the 1,200 kilometre trip to Paris but they are also obliged to do what they can to raise money for children with critical illnesses.
+Throughout most of the year, not only must members be prepared to cycle the 1,200-kilometre trip to Paris, they are also obliged to do what they can to raise money for children with critical illnesses.

-In 2017 Team Rynkeby donated EUR 8.8 million to organizations that help children with critical illnesses.
+In 2019, Team Rynkeby donated 10,6 million EUR to organisations that help children with critical illnesses.